 Then it hit me...forget Ritz crackers and candy corn!
 Let's make a turkey veggie tray!

 Killing two birds with one stone (haha), the turkey veggie platter was born!
-We made our first turkey veggie platter in 2008 and have made one every year since.
+We made our first turkey veggie tray in 2008 and have made one every year since.

 Turkey veggie platter tips

 When I make this platter, I use a 12-inch round plate.
 I cover it with Romaine or leaf lettuce.
 This is just for aesthetics - if you don't have an abundance of lettuce laying around, just skip that step!